 Houston offers copious amounts of free activities and events, including the Houston Arboretum and Nature Center, the Urban Harvest Farmers Market, and many art museums that offer free admission.
 Miller Outdoor Theatre frequently hosts free live performances ranging from music concerts to Shakespeare plays.

 Houston Methodist Hospital is the top-ranked hospital in the area, ranking number one in the entire state for patient care and safety.
 Closer to Houston, the suburb of Katy has previously been named the best place to retire in Texas by SmartAsset, thanks to the city’s abundance of medical care options and recreation centers.

 The stars at night seem to shine bigger and brighter in Texas’ Rio Grande Valley, an area rich in culture and tradition.
 Tucked away from city lights, retirees can bask in the tropical climate all year long and enjoy plentiful recreational activities including golfing, fishing, and boating.

 South Padre Island is a resort town known for its beautiful beaches and home to a sea turtle rehabilitation center.
 The town serves as the perfect weekend getaway for Texas residents.

 Active adults will particularly enjoy the offerings in Harlingen, which became the first South Texas town to achieve Texas Certified Retirement Community status.
 Downtown Harlingen is filled with unique boutiques and restaurants, art galleries, and the Harlingen Farmers Market.
-Harlingen Performing Art Theatre hosts several musicals and plays throughout the year.
+Harlingen Community Theatre hosts several musicals and plays throughout the year.